 3. Security isn’t the Only SBOM Benefit

 While visibility into software supply chain threats is an important use case for a software bill of materials, it’s not the only one.
-SBOMs also document the relationship between various software components, open source license data, package provenance, and more; this information equips companies with actionable data to support a variety of initiatives.
+SBOMs also document the relationship between various software components, open-source license data, package provenance, and more; this information equips companies with actionable data to support various initiatives.

 Survey respondents cited several benefits to both generating and consuming a software bill of materials.
 Reported benefits of generating an SBOM included:

-• 51% said producing SBOMs help developers understand dependencies across components in an application
+- 51% said producing SBOMs helps developers understand dependencies across components in an application

-• 49% said SBOMs make it is easier to monitor components for vulnerabilities
+- 49% said SBOMs make it easier to monitor components for vulnerabilities

-• 44% said generating SBOMs help with OSS license compliance management
+- 44% said generating SBOMs helps with OSS license compliance management

 Reported benefits of consuming an SBOM included: